 Each block in Figure 2 represents an instance of the respective protocol.
 Service Access Points (SAP) for peer-to-peer communication are marked with circles at the interface between sublayers.
 The SAPs between RLC and the MAC sublayer provide the logical channels.
 The type of information transferred characterises a logical channel.
 The logical channels are divided into control channels and traffic channels.
 The different types are not further described in this overview.
 The SAP between MAC and the physical layer provides the transport channels.
 A transport channel is characterised by how the information is transferred over the radio interface, see Section 5.x.2.3.2 for an overview of the types defined.
 The physical layer generates the physical channels that will be transmitted over the air.
-A physical channel corresponds in FDD to a certain carrier frequency, code, and, on the uplink, relative phase (0 or $\pi/2$).
-In TDD the physical channel is defined by carrier frequency, code, time slot and multiframe information.
+A physical channel corresponds to a specific carrier frequency, code, and, on the uplink, relative phase (0 or $\pi/2$).
 In the C-plane, the interface between RRC and higher L3 sublayers (CC, MM) is defined by the General Control (GC), Notification (Nt) and Dedicated Control (DC) SAPs.
 These SAPs are not further discussed in this overview.